PurpleAbstraction/Nexus-Dashboard/README.md

 ### Glance Strip
 A slim persistent bar between the header and tab nav.
 Always visible.
 No interaction required.
-- **Weather** — current conditions, temperature in °F and °C, high/low, feels like.
+- **Weather** — Current conditions, temperature in °F and °C, high/low, feels like.
 Set your location once in Settings.
 - **Markets** — DOW, NASDAQ, S&P 500 end-of-day prices with change and percentage.
 Market-hours aware.

 ### Tab 1 — Bookmarks